Valtellina Superiore

 Discover

-The Nebbiolo grape, known in the Valtellina Superiore DOCG as Chiavennasca, is a true manifestation of the harmony between nature and nurture.
+The Nebbiolo grape, known in Valtellina Superiore as Chiavennasca, is a true manifestation of the harmony between nature and nurture.
 With its thin skin and a deep, ruby-red hue that tends to garnet as it ages, Nebbiolo is as elegant to the eye as it is on the palate.
 The grape clusters are generally compact, with elongated, elliptical berries, making them particularly distinctive.
 Their appearance, often likened to small lanterns glowing in the sun, hints at the treasures enclosed within.

 On the aromatic front, Nebbiolo from Valtellina Superiore is a symphony of sensations.
 Delicate floral notes of roses intertwine with red fruits like cherries and raspberries.
 As the wine evolves, it introduces more complex layers: hints of dried herbs, tar, leather, and often a characteristic note of anise or licorice.
 On the palate, the wine doesn't disappoint.
 While Nebbiolo is known for its robust tannins, in Valtellina Superiore, they are beautifully balanced by a bright acidity and a medium to full body.
 This balance allows the wine to age gracefully, deepening in complexity over time, transforming the bright fruit notes into more subdued, earthy flavors.
 The journey of Nebbiolo in a glass is a testament to the enduring legacy of Valtellina Superiore DOCG and the alchemy of its terroir.